raktar-project/raktar/README.md

 > **Warning**
 >
 > This application is work in progress.
 The key APIs work, allowing you to publish crates, query the index, download crates, yank and unyank versions.
-> However, the backend is somewhat useless without the frontend application that's in early stages of development and has not been open-sourced yet.
+> The Raktar registry is meant to be used in conjunction with the [Raktar app](https://github.com/raktar-registry/raktar-app/).
+>
+> At this stage, Raktar aims to provide a good experience for a very specific setup.
+It makes a lot of assumption, for example that you'll authenticate using
+> AWS Cognito using AWS IAM Identity Center (AWS SSO) as the identity provider.

 # Pre-requisites

-The core application is written in pure Rust, however `raktar` uses Python for the infrastructure code (using AWS CDK).
+The core application is written in pure Rust, however Raktar uses Python for the infrastructure code (using AWS CDK).
 Therefore, you will need both to compile and deploy the application.

 ## Application pre-requisites
 The following tools are required to compile and run the application: